Andreas-Ley/S2S-TSX-Colima/readme.md

 TerraSAR-X raw products used for training were provided by the German Aerospace Center (DLR) to Prof. Thomas R. Walter (GFZ-Potsdam), under the project TSX-ID 1505.

 ## Credits
-The filter was developped as part of a publication by Valade et al., which is currently under review for the journal <i>Nature Communications</i> (2022-dec).
-Details and complete reference to the publication will be provided here in case of acceptance.
+The filter (version 1.0) was developped as part of a publication by Valade et al., accepted for publication in journal <i>Nature Communications</i> (2023-apr).
+Complete reference to the paper will be provided here in upon its publication.
+Version 1.0 of this code is archived on Zenodo, and therefore is citable through it own DOI.

 ## License